aoanla/aoanla.github.io/posts/2019/11/rdncexec-2019/index.rst

 **Why did you apply as a Regional Rep for the RDNC?**

-I wanted to join the RDNC as I wanted there to be a voice present for those teams who may be non-traditional, may be seeking support in how to work within the system when they are borderless or fall under the revised definition of a nation.
+I wanted to join the RDNC as I wanted there to be a voice present for those teams who may be non-traditional, may be seeking support in how to work within the system when they are borderless or fall under the revised definition of a Nation.
 I recognize that this sport has a lot of privilege and many of those with privilege are in positions of power and influence.

 I wanted to be a representative that can work within many different groups, including those marginalized and underrepresented and elevate those voices within the committee.